REAPXR666/discord-token-gen/readme.txt

-CRACK OF "YMGEN DISCORD BOTTER"
+CRACK OF "YMGEN DISCORD BOTTER" which is actually a logger that they obfuscated, DM my discord: REAPXR#0001 if you have questions.
 [claim to be the best]
 they got easily doxxed with litle effort